isomerpages/cris-corp/_cris-connect/Monthly Webinar Recap/Aug: Implementation and Adoption for Healthcare Impact.md

 intervention.
 By integrating seamlessly into clinical workflows, aiTriage™ aims to support faster decision-making, more efficient use of hospital resources and ultimately, better patient outcomes.</p>
-<p>Prof Ong outlined the journey of TIIM Healthcare, beginning with its formation
+<p>Prof Ong, Senior Consultant &amp; Distinguished Senior Clinician, Department
-as a research team in 2007.
+of Emergency Medicine, Singapore General Hospital (SGH), outlined the journey of TIIM Healthcare, beginning with its formation as a research team in 2007.
 In 2015, the team received the Innovation to Develop (I2D) grant from NHIC.
-Later in 2023, it was awarded the Innovation to Adopt (I2Adopt) grant to evaluate aiTriage in a cross-cluster clinical implementation study involving Singapore General Hospital, Changi General Hospital and Tan Tock Seng Hospital.
+Later in 2023, it was awarded the Innovation to Adopt (I2Adopt) grant to evaluate aiTriage in a cross-cluster clinical implementation study involving institutions such as SGH and Tan Tock Seng Hospital.
 The study demonstrated that the safety of adopting aiTriage™ as a clinical decision support tool; it was effective in improving turnaround time for patients, and helpful in reducing unnecessary admissions.</p>
 <p>Looking ahead, the team aims to extend aiTriage™ as a reliable and effective
 risk-stratification platform for conditions such as chest pain, heart failure, sepsis and trauma.
 Their long-term vision is to improve healthcare efficiency